 We focus on clean, reliable and affordable electricity

 The shift to a net-zero grid requires modernizing the way electricity is generated, transmitted and used.
-By reaching net-zero, Canada will:
+If we get it right, the benefits will include:

 We advocate for the phase-out of coal in Canada